saecula/weather-api/README.md

 - get actual current-weather from noaa instead of placeholder (first found among grid points)
 - more thorough error logging / handling
 - thorough unit tests per provider, particulary for the normalization stage, testing several known responses from each, several units / times
-- add forecast endpoint with minute/hour/day options
-- set up cicd with cloud build or github actions
-- convert to TypeScript once POC finished; add type safety for query params like provider enum
+- convert to TypeScript; add type safety for query params like provider enum
-- clean up import paths
 - log by full query instead of individual params